pachyderm/docs/content/2.1.x/concepts/pipeline-concepts/datum/relationship-between-datums.md

 appended or overwritten with other files to create the final result.
 Below, a second pipeline appends the content of all files in each directory into one final document.

-!!!
-Note "Worth Noting"
+{{% notice note %}}
 - In the example, the files are named after the datum itself.
 Depending on your use case, there might be more logical ways to name the files produced by a datum.
 However, in any case, make sure that this **name is unique for each datum** to avoid duplicate files with the same file path.
 - Each file is put in specific directories.
 This directory structure has been thought to facilitate the aggregation of the content in the following pipeline.
 Think about your directory structure so that the next glob pattern will aggregate your data as needed.
+{{% /notice %}}

 ![Map Reduce](../../../images/parallel_data_processing.png)